morinlandon12/summer23-morinlandon12/lab_3/lab3/README.md

    -[] Kubernetes deployments manage the deployment of containerized apps.
 They can be used to create, update, and delete apps, and they can also be used for horizontal or vertical scaling, if more compute is needed.
 Importantly, they can monitor the health of pods and apps, and restart pods that fail.
 Deployments can also reroute traffic to healthy pods if needed.

 -[] What does a Kubernetes Services do?
-   -[] Kubernetes services are an abstraction that defined a grouping of pods that are deployed by Kubernetes.
+   -[] Kubernetes services are an abstraction that define a grouping of pods that are deployed by Kubernetes.
 The grouping of pods share the same purpose, and the service layer helps with the communication and load balancing amongst those pods.
 Pods can be exposed to the internet with the LoadBalancer service, or can be accessible only within the cluster with the ClusterIP service.
 In this lab, I utilized the clusterIP service since we are not deploying to the internet.
+Services provide a stable IP for accessing the application, which is especially important because the underlying pods are dynamic and ephemeral.